 Literacy100 works to promote an increase in accessible, person-centred literacy learning opportunities for people supported by homelessness organisations.
 We believe that when these are linked to other support services, individuals have an improved chance of achieving their broader goals.

 Engaging with research

 There is a small but growing evidence base that links poor literacy to homelessness.
-We are committed to supporting emerging research and spotlighting key voices through events and publications, sharing 'what works' with our Literacy100 Network.
+We are committed to supporting emerging research and spotlighting key voices, sharing 'what works' with our Literacy100 Network.